rust-lang/unsafe-code-guidelines/wip/stacked-borrows.md

 1. The location must exist, i.e., the pointer must actually be dereferencable for this entire memory range it covers.
 2. If this is a raw pointer, stop here.
 Raw accesses are checked as little as possible.
-3. If this is a unique reference and the tag is `Shr(Some(_))`, that's an error.
+3. If this is a unique reference and the tag is `Alias(Some(_))`, that's an error.
 4. If the tag is `Uniq`, make sure there is a matching `Uniq` item with the same ID on the stack.
-5. If the tag is `Shr(None)`, make sure that either the location is frozen or else there is a `Shr` item on the stack.
+5. If the tag is `Alias(None)`, make sure that either the location is frozen or else there is a `Raw` item on the stack.
-6. If the tag is `Shr(Some(t))`, then the check depends on whether the location is inside an `UnsafeCell` or not, according to the type of the reference.
+6. If the tag is `Alias(Some(t))`, then the check depends on whether the location is inside an `UnsafeCell` or not, according to the type of the reference.
     - Locations outside `UnsafeCell` must have `frozen_since` set to `t` or an older timestamp.
-    - `UnsafeCell` locations must either be frozen or else have a `Shr` item in their stack (same check as if the tag had no timestamp).
+    - `UnsafeCell` locations must either be frozen or else have a `Raw` item in their stack (same check as if the tag had no timestamp).

 Whenever we are checking whether an item is in the stack, we ignore barriers.
 Failing any of these checks means we have undefined behavior.